Danny Morrison (Irish republican): Author

-His fourth book, 'Then the Walls Came Down: A Prison Journal' (1999), was described in the Irish Times as 'remarkable as a human document' and compared it to Brendan Behan's 'Borstal Boy'.
-Another review in the same newspaper called it 'one of the most important books to emerge from the conflict in Northern Ireland... a vividly humane account of life in prison.
-'The Observer commented that in 'post-ceasefire Northern Ireland...the new thinking has come from those involved in the republican war.
-Danny Morrison's prison memoirs in an honest study of a man seeking fresh solutions to the stalemate the Provos found themselves in at the beginning of the Nineties.'
-The Irish News said it was 'invaluable as a rare look at prisoners as human beings.'
+His fourth book, Then the Walls Came Down: A Prison Journal (1999), was described in the Irish Times as "remarkable as a human document" and compared it to Brendan Behan's Borstal Boy.
+Another review in the same newspaper called it "one of the most important books to emerge from the conflict in Northern Ireland...A vividly humane account of life in prison.
+The Observer commented that in "post-ceasefire Northern Ireland...the new thinking has come from those involved in the republican war.
+Danny Morrison's prison memoirs are an honest study of a man seeking fresh solutions to the stalemate the Provos found themselves in at the beginning of the Nineties."
+The Irish News said it was "invaluable as a rare look at prisoners as human beings."

 All the Dead Voices (2002) is a memoir.
 It was followed by Rebel Columns (2004), a collection of articles.
 Morrison edited Hunger Strike: Reflections on the 1981 Hunger Strike (2007), which features poems, stories, and reflections on the strike by contributors such as Tony Benn, Edna O'Brien and Christy Moore.
 The publisher describes the book as follows: "Well-known novelists and poets, former prisoners and activists reflect upon the deaths of the ten republican hunger strikers who died in protest to gain political prisoner status from the British government in Northern Ireland.
 Their deaths proved a turning point in relations between Britain and Ireland in the early 1980s.
 Most of the pieces here were specifically commissioned, and while they differ greatly, what they have in common is a sense of the intensity of the experience of the hunger strike at the time, and the intensity of the impression made by it even now."